+92-051-8484-199 [email protected] Office No. 5, Plot No. 26, PHA Apartments, G-7/1, Islamabad.

 Pages: 49-65

 The impact on the erstwhile Federally Administered Tribal Areas (FATA) remained one the most profound subjects of debate and controversy since 2010 when parliament passed the 18th Amendment to the 1973 Constitution of the Islamic Republic of Pakistan.
 It was a groundbreaking legislation that focused on decentralizing power and empowering the provinces.
-I have always been fascinated by the ... read more
+I have always been fascinated by the legal ... read more

 PDF